 - 1. Be on time at the designated school bus stop to help keep the bus on schedule. - 2.
 Stay off the road at all times while waiting for the bus and wait for the bus to come to a complete stop before attempting to enter the bus. - 3.
 Be careful in approaching the place where the bus stops. - 4.
 Do not move toward the bus at the school loading zone until the bus has been brought to a complete stop. - 5.
-Keep hands and head inside the bus at all time after entering and until leaving the bus. - 6.
+Keep hands, feet, and head inside the bus at all times after entering and until leaving the bus. - 6.
 Assist in keeping the bus safe and sanitary at all times. - 7.
 Use of a cellular telephone, smart phone, video recording device, iPod (or other musical device) laser pointer, and/or similar electronic device that disrupts the safety of others or violates the rights of others is prohibited. - 8.
 Remember that loud talking, laughing, or unnecessary confusion diverts the driver's attention and may result in a serious accident. - 9.
 Parents will be liable for any defacing or damage their students do to the bus. - 10.
 Never tamper with the bus or any of its equipment.

 - 11. Do not leave books, lunches, or other articles on the bus. - 12.
 Keep books, packages, coats, and all other objects out of the aisles. - 13.
 Help look after the safety and comfort of smaller children. - 14.
 Do not throw anything out of bus windows and do not open windows without permission. - 15.
 Do not leave your seat while the bus is in motion and do not stand up or kneel on the seats. - 16.
 Do not move from one seat to another while on the bus. - 17.
-Be courteous to fellow pupils, the bus driver, and the patrol officers or driver's assistants. - 18.
+Be courteous to fellow students, the bus driver, and the patrol officers or driver's assistants. - 18.
 Be absolutely quiet when approaching a railroad-crossing stop. - 19.
 In case of road emergency, remain in the bus until instructions are given by the driver. - 20.
-At a discharge point where it is necessary to cross the highway, accompany the pupil patrol to a point at least 10 feet in front of the bus where traffic in both directions may be observed, then wait for permission from the driver before crossing.
-When no pupil patrol is used, proceed to a point at least 10 feet in front of the bus on the right shoulder of the highway and remain there until a signal is given by the bus driver to cross. - 21.
+At a discharge point where it is necessary to cross the highway, proceed to a point at least 10 feet in front of the bus on the right shoulder of the highway and remain there until a signal is given by the bus driver to cross. - 21.
 After leaving the bus, help look after the safety and comfort of smaller children. - 22.
 Be alert to a danger signal from the driver. - 23.
 Do not ask the driver to stop at places other than the regular bus stops.
 He is not permitted to do this except by proper authorization from a school official. - 24.
 Observe the same rules and regulations on other trips under school sponsorship as you observe between home and school. - 25.
 On other trips, respect the wishes of the chaperone appointed by the school. - 26.
 Eating and drinking is not allowed on the bus. - 27.
 Balloons are not allowed on the bus. - 28.
 While waiting for a departing bus after school, stay within the designated area for your bus.